-Learn which weak inserts and line are approved for use under the 2021 Atlantic Large Whale Take Reduction Plan modifications and how to install weak inserts.
+Learn which weak inserts are approved for use under the 2021 Atlantic Large Whale Take Reduction Plan modifications and how to install weak inserts.

-New requirements for gear marking and weak line go into effect May 1, 2022 under the 2021 modifications to the Atlantic Large Whale Take Reduction Plan.
+Requirements for the use of buoy line with a maximum breaking strength of 1,700 lbs through the use of manufactured weak rope or weak inserts (below) went into effect May 1, 2022 under the 2021 modifications to the Atlantic Large Whale Take Reduction Plan.
 These requirements apply to the Northeast Lobster/Jonah crab trap/pot fishery only.
 Requirements for all other areas, other trap/pot fisheries, and gillnet fisheries remain the same.

 The modifications remove the requirement for weak link at buoys and other surface system flotation devices, though they are not prohibited, and adds requirements for weak rope or insertions within the buoy line.

-Below are images of approved weak inserts and links, as well as videos on how to install approved weak inserts.
+Below are images of approved weak inserts, as well as videos on how to install approved weak inserts.
 Many of these are available at Ketcham Supply.

 All weak rope (1,700-pound breaking strength) inserts must be at least 3 feet in length, must be connected with a tuck (at least 3 recommended), splice, or a sleeve, and must be a contrasting color.